Download a printable pdf file of the theme from this link.

 Revised April 2020

-(To be read by two participants who previously agreed to do this.
-There are two readings, one from the TRC final report, with a comment by Murray Sinclair, and the other, a reflection on reconciliation particularly directed to Indigenous people from an article by Maggie Hodgson)
+Author: This theme is comprised of four readings: two from the TRC final report, a comment by Murray Sinclair, and a reflection on reconciliation particularly directed to Indigenous people from an article by Maggie Hodgson

 “To some people, reconciliation is the re-establishment of a conciliatory state.
 However, this is a state that many Aboriginal people assert never has existed between Aboriginal and non-Aboriginal people.
 To others, reconciliation, in the context of Indian residential schools, is similar to dealing with a situation of family violence.
 It’s about coming to terms with events of the past in a manner that overcomes conflict and establishes a respectful and healthy relationship among people, going forward.
 It is in the latter context that the Truth and Reconciliation Commission of Canada has approached the question of reconciliation.

 To the Commission, reconciliation is about establishing and maintaining a mutually respectful relationship between Aboriginal and non-Aboriginal peoples in this country.
 In order for that to happen, there has to be awareness of the past acknowledgement of the harm that has been inflicted, atonement for the causes, and action to change behaviour.

 We are not there yet.
 The relationship between Aboriginal and non-Aboriginal peoples is not a mutually respectful one.
 But, we believe we can get there, and we believe we can maintain it.”

 “Reconciliation must support Aboriginal peoples as they heal from the destructive legacies of colonization that have wreaked such havoc in their lives.
 But it must do even more.
 Reconciliation must inspire Aboriginal and non-Aboriginal peoples to transform Canadian society so that our children and grandchildren can live together in dignity, peace, and prosperity on these lands we now share.